jspm/registry/README.md

 * If the configuration is correct, this will be accepted and that will instantly enable the functionality on the endpoint.

 The overrides only apply to exact version, tag or branch names.

-Note that package overrides do not work for the cdnjs endpoint, so manual configuration is still necessary here.